Mike12041204/cuQC/README.md

 ```
 The first number in each line represents the number of vertices within the clique, and the next numbers in the line represent their IDs.

-Also note that if the program finds no cliques among completion, it will post an error and terminate.
+Also note that if the program finds no cliques at completion, it will post an error and terminate.

 Sample debug mode output (refer to `Build Instructions` section):
 ```